 There is a large chance that a general contractor in Pennsylvania will have to register as a home improvement contractor with the PA Attorney General.
 This state-level registration may be needed to perform contractor services in your local jurisdiction.
-Overall, your Pennsylvania contractors license or registration will be managed at the city level.
+Overall, your Pennsylvania contractors license, as with plumber or electrician licensing, will be managed at the city level.

 PA Home Improvement Contractors License

 The Commonwealth of Pennsylvania’s Home Improvement Protection Act is the law that governs the registration of home improvement contractors.
 The Act allows for an exemption for the registration requirement if the value of the home improvements will total under $5,000.